BackyardOGT/MLP-CW2/README.md

 #### Higher priority

-* O - make a self play env
+* O - test rl p1/p2
-        - see if the RL works and scores about 50/50
-* T - reward for envs - for OnitamaEnv does it need to flip for player 2? for OnitamaSelfPlayEnv needs to return the reward for player 1 or player 2 based on turn (game.isPlayer1), note OnitamaSelfPlayEnv doesn't have self.thisPlayer
+* G - Fix the no moves corner case and test
 * O - Add prioritised replay buffer
+* ? - check seeding is repeatable on train - seems ok on eval
+* ? - Check ac and obs spaces and bounds
+* T - check if any of reward need be flipped
-* O - Run RL on full game vs simple agent - change `do_shuffle` arg in `init_cards` to do random.
+* ? - Run RL on full game vs simple agent - check `do_shuffle=True` arg in game/cards.py `init_cards`.
+* ? - look into self play
 * ? - get github agent into our system (same as random/simple agent) - mostly as eval but worth trying to train with to
-* ? - look into self play
-* ? - Check ac and obs spaces and bounds
-* ? - check seeding is repeatable on train - seems ok on eval
 * T - Get running on MLP server
-* T ?
-Implement pick which player starts based on cards- see onitama rules??
-* G - Fix the no moves corner case and test
-* G - make simple agent work as player 2
 * ? - make a cmd line print out of board state would be useful debugging

 * Work on reward and heuristic agent